mircedasc/STT-App/README.md

 You can download the latest compiled `.exe` version of Whisper Transcriber from https://github.com/mircedasc/STT-App/releases/tag/release

+Reminder: Whisper needs FFmpeg for audio file handling.
+Scroll down to see how to download

 ⚠️ If the `.exe` doesn’t work on your system, follow the manual setup steps below.

 ---